-Qualitative Data: Utilize new or existing surveys, focus groups, or interviews with students from special populations, faculty, and program administrators to gain insights into the effectiveness of strategies, programs, and activities.
+Qualitative Data: New or existing surveys, focus groups, or interviews with: Students from special populations, faculty, and program administrators, and insights on the effectiveness of current strategies, programs, and activities

-Program Reviews: Examine documentation and outcomes of existing programs and support services designed for special populations.
+Program Reviews: Documentation and evaluations of existing programs and support services for all students, with emphasis on special populations

-Activity Analysis: Review reports and evaluations of activities aimed at preparing special populations for high-skill, high-wage, or in-demand sectors.
+Activity Analysis: Reports and evaluations of initiatives designed to prepare special populations for high-skill, high-wage, or in-demand careers

-Based upon the analysis of barriers, activities, and programs, create a concise list of identified gaps in equal access to high-quality CTE programs of study in the CLNA Summary Report.
+Based on the analysis of barriers, activities, and programs, create a concise summary of identified gaps in equal access to high-quality CTE programs.
+These findings should be documented in Section E of the CLNA Summary Report.

-This investigation should be conducted with a critical eye toward enhancing equity and inclusion within CTE programs, ensuring that all students have the opportunity to succeed and thrive in their chosen fields.
+This investigation should be conducted with a strong focus on civil rights laws, ensuring that all students-particularly those from special populations-have the opportunity to enroll and succeed in their chosen CTE programs.